JLuc/scribus-project-manager/README.md

 ### Book related tools

-* **makebook script** : call relevant tools on relevant files and create final PDF (no generic makbook is published yet, but an example makbook file is available).
+* **makebook script** : call relevant tools on relevant files and create final PDF (no generic makebook is published, but an example makebook file is available).
 * - apply master styles or masterpage or color to all chapters
 * - create text only version (no images) or no-bleeds version for personal printing
 * - check settings fit requirement